 The challenging academic and exceptional clinical curricula of the Diagnostic Medical Sonography Program at Reading Hospital School of Health Sciences is purposefully designed to educate entry-level practitioners who are well prepared to provide compassionate, ethical, and evidence-based patient care when delivering sonographic imaging services.

 As a graduate, you will be able to seek entry-level employment at many hospitals, outpatient imaging facilities, clinics, and doctors’ offices.
 Sonographers perform their duties in diagnostic labs, trauma centers, emergency rooms, operating rooms, interventional suites, labor and delivery facilities, and at the bedside.

 University and College Affiliations

 The Diagnostic Medical Sonography Program offers a 27-month dual enrollment program in collaboration with Alvernia University.
-With dual enrollment admission, students will be simultaneously enrolled in the hospital-based Diagnostic Medical Sonography Program offered at Reading Hospital school of Health Sciences and Alvernia University’s Associate of Science degree.
-Dual enrollment is structured to provide a seamless career mobility pathway while providing our graduates with the knowledge, skills and credentials to sit for national certification examination.
+With dual enrollment admission, students will be simultaneously enrolled in the hospital-based Diagnostic Medical Sonography Program offered at Reading Hospital School of Health Sciences and Alvernia University’s Associate of Science degree.
+Dual enrollment is structured to provide a seamless career mobility pathway while providing our graduates with the knowledge, skills, and credentials to sit for the national certification examination.